The Teachers’ Union of Ireland

 - Community and Comprehensive (C&C) schools and Voluntary Secondary School are stand-alone employers

-- teachers in C&C, Voluntary Secondary and Educate Together Post-Primary schools are paid directly by the Department of Education and Skills
+- teachers in C&C, Voluntary Secondary and Post-Primary schools are paid directly by the Department of Education.

 Once appointed to any employment a contract is established, be it written or implied, which is enforceable.
 If you have not been offered a written contract, you should ask the TUI representative to help you get one.
 The type of contract you hold depends on the nature of the appointment and the source of the hours that you are assigned.